SeidSmatti/iziSajra/README.md

 Useful for lazily submitting projetcs to chatbots such as ChatGPT.

+Update 12/12/2024 : Added a terminal based adaptation if you prefer that.

 ## Features

 - **Browse Directories**: Select a directory and view its structure and files.